|

 Organize field trips where groups of collectors can

-obtain permission to prospect at sites
+obtain permission to prospect at sites where individuals normally are not

 allowed.